Can you add new content after filing a patent application?

 When do you need to make a decision on a CIP application?

 It’s not an uncommon desire to add new matter to an already-filed patent application.
 Sometimes inventors think of new features after a utility patent application has already been filed.
 It’s also possible that broad concepts generally described in the original patent application need to be fleshed out in greater detail and supplemented with more specific examples.

-Yes and no. While you cannot amend an existing patent application to add new subject matter, you can file a certain continuing patent application known as a Continuation-In-Part (CIP) to add the new content.
+Yes, a CIP will have different priority dates for the original content and the new matter.
 A CIP application will maintain the earlier filing date of the patent filing (“priority date”) for all the subject matter disclosed in the earlier filing, and will receive a later priority date for the new matter added to the CIP.

 How to add new content to a provisional patent application (PPA)